About us

 Our Committee

-Lackagh Museum and Community Development Association has eleven volunteer members.
+Lackagh Museum and Community Development Association has thirteen volunteer members.
 New members are welcome to join our Association at any time, just send us an email through the contact form or come along to our weekly lotto draw which takes place in the museum office on Wednesday evening at 8pm.

 Chairperson: Gerry McDonagh

-Vice Chairperson: Bertie O'Rourke
+Vice Chairperson: John Tarpey

-Assistant Secretary: Leonie Finn
+Vice Secretary: Leonie Finn

 Treasurer: Christina Whelan

-Heritage Officer: Liam Rabbitte
+Vice Heritage Officer: Liam Rabbitte

 Chairperson: Gerry McDonagh

-Vice Chairperson: Bertie O'Rourke
+Vice Chairperson: John Tarpey

-Assistant Secretary: Leonie Finn
+Vice Secretary: Leonie Finn

 Treasurer: Christina Whelan

-Heritage Officer: Liam Rabbitte
+Vice Heritage Officer: Liam Rabbitte

 What we do